 Yet it does not make sense for wine to be made to subsidize everything else in a restaurant enterprise.
 Markups that are consistent with financial viability while still offering enticing value are crucial to the quality of any wine list.
 Moreover, pricing schemes shouldn't only work to the advantage of wealthy buyers by making trophy wines seem more approachable than they would look if priced by an inflexible formula.
-It may make sense to reduce markups at the upper end to induce a customer to trade up from a standard-issue Cabernet to Mondavi Reserve.
+It may make sense to reduce markups at the upper end to induce a customer to trade up from a standard-issue Cabernet to a top-tier offering.
 But it also makes sense to entice novice customers ordering steak to trade up from a beer to a Chilean Cabernet.

 Finally, there should clearly be some correspondence between the general price level of a wine list and the level of fanciness and expense of the food.
 Very ambitious restaurants would be--and should be--faulted if they fail to assemble wine lists that ascend to a level of seriousness commensurate with the food.
 Nobody should have to drink plonk with a beautiful rack of lamb.
 However, the flip side of this is no less important, and selling $250 trophy wines with $9 cheeseburgers is just as disproportionate and inappropriate.
 Remember the scene in "Sideways" where Miles has a cheeseburger while drinking his treasured bottle of Cheval Blanc out of a styrofoam cup?
 I found that even harder to take than when he drank the spit bucket in the winery tasting room….